& Supporting Members

 Words & Art is

-poets and writers and takes place in the gallery with the
+poets and writers and takes place with the background of the

 art as its stage.
 The series is organized and directed by

 Mary Wemple and is a celebration of the many ways art can